 Swain Community Hospital

-Swain Community Hospital, established in 1950, is a 48-bed Critical Access Hospital serving a multi-county region with primary care, emergency medicine, and subspecialty care, including a pain clinic and a transitional care unit.
-Harris Regional Hospital and Swain Community Hospital began an a liation in 1997 and joined Duke LifePoint Healthcare in 2014.
+Swain Community Hospital was established in 1950.
+Today, it is a 48-bed Critical Access Hospital serving a multi-county region.
+The hospital offers primary care, emergency medicine, and subspecialty care, including a pain clinic and a transitional care unit.
+Harris Regional Hospital and Swain Community Hospital began an affiliation in 1997 and joined Duke LifePoint Healthcare in 2014.

 Transylvania Regional Hospital

-Transylvania Regional Hospital is licensed for 92 beds and has six operating rooms.
+Located in Brevard, Transylvania Regional Hospital offers 25 inpatient rooms and 10 transitional care unit rooms.
+Transylvania Regional Hospital offers comprehensive services representing a full spectrum of specialties.
 It opened the 4,000-square-foot Brevard Cancer & Infusion Center at the hospital in 2009 and has treated hundreds of patients.
 That same year it launched “The Joint Experience,” enhancing its joint replacement surgery services.
 The hospital also has a digital mammography system that allows images to be archived so they can be easily recalled for comparison with future tests.